KlassiC-Man/KlassiC-Man/README.md

 <!-- I have the **attitude** of a learner, the **courage** of an entrepreneur and the **thinking** of an optimist, engraved inside me.
 I wish to be a leader in my community of people and have an *innate desire* to contribute to **environment** and **society**. -->

-Currently, aim is to become a globally competent individual with **programming skills** along with **business leadership/entrepreneurship skills**.
+Currently, aim is to become a globally competent individual with **programming skills**.

 <!-- <p align="center"><img alt="GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=tusharnankani&show_icons=true&title_color=fff&icon_color=82d4f7&text_color=d1dae3&bg_color=090909"> </p> -->